Links on Android Authority may earn us a commission. Learn more.

 - Pillow offers in-depth sleep analysis charts and a smart alarm clock function that will wake you up at the optimal time for maximum refreshment.

-A: No, the Apple Watch does not track sleep apnea.
+No, the Apple Watch does not track sleep apnea.
 It can monitor breathing metrics, heart rate, and heart rate variability while sleeping, which could help signal potential problems, but the device will not diagnose you with any conditions.
-Apple also advises that respiratory rate measurements “are not intended for medical use.”
-If you feel you may have sleep apnea, consult a medical professional rather than solely relying on your smartwatch.

-A: Yes.
+Yes.
 The Apple Watch uses its accelerometer to keep tabs on your breathing rhythm at night.
 To view this data, open the Health app on your iPhone > Browse > Respiratory > Respiratory Rate > Show More Respiratory Rate Data.
-Here you can see how your rate fluctuates during sleep under the Sleep section.